Uplift » What’s in Your Car Accident Settlement Agreement?

 • Lost income

-Standard settlement agreements involve an insurance company compensating an injured party in exchange for the company being released from all subsequent responsibilities stemming from the accident.
+Standard settlement agreements involve an insurance company compensating an injured party in exchange for the company being released from all subsequent liability stemming from the accident.

 To ensure a settlement agreement is valid, include the following: